-Your submitted form will be judged by an Extenuating Circumstances Officer appointed to consider all submitted cases in your Department, judging them against the criteria published annually by the University.
-You will be notified of the names of the Extenuating Circumstances Officers by your Department at the start of the Academic Year.
-The Extenuating Circumstances Officer will decide whether they consider your case to be valid and, if so, which assessment artefacts in which modules have been affected.
-The decision will be checked by another Extenuating Circumstances Officer to confirm that it is reasonable and you will be informed of the outcome within ten working days of submitting the form.
+Your submitted form will be judged by an Extenuating Circumstances Panel appointed to consider all submitted cases in your Department, judging them against the criteria published annually by the University.
+The Extenuating Circumstances Panel will decide whether they consider your case to be valid and, if so, which assessment artefacts in which modules have been affected.